Central Hockey League (1963–84): History

 In the league's first season, all five teams were affiliated with an NHL club.
 The CHL initially consisted of the Indianapolis Capitals (Detroit Red Wings), Minneapolis Bruins (Boston Bruins), Omaha Knights (Montreal Canadiens), St. Louis Braves (Chicago Black Hawks) and the St. Paul Rangers (New York Rangers).
 The only NHL team without a CHL affiliate that year, the Toronto Maple Leafs, joined the league through its affiliation with the Tulsa Oilers in the CHL's second season.

 After Adams's death, Emory Jones served as interim president until the appointment of lawyer Joe Kane in August 1968.
 Kane announced the league was changing its name on September 26, 1968, dropping Professional from the title.
 He served one year as president, retiring in June 1969.
 Kane was succeeded by Jones, who held the job until retiring in 1974.
 Max McNab served as league president from 1974 until becoming general manager of the Washington Capitals during his second season.
 Ray Miron was hired as president in August 1976, but resigned less than three weeks later to accept the job as general manager of the Colorado Rockies.
 Before the end of the month, Bud Poile became league president and would hold the job until the CHL folded in 1984.

 For the 1974–75 season, the CHL absorbed three teams, the Denver Spurs, Salt Lake Golden Eagles, and Seattle Totems, from the folding Western Hockey League.
 Salt Lake would stay in the league until the end and would continue in the International Hockey League for the 1984–85 season, after the CHL ceased operations.
-Denver and Seattle were admitted to the CHL as a stepping stone for their eventual admission to the NHL in 1976; however, the league never followed through on the expansion, and both teams folded after 1975.
+Denver and Seattle were admitted to the CHL as a steppingstone for their eventual admission to the NHL in 1976; however, the league never followed through on the expansion, and both teams folded after 1975.
 For 1979–80, the CHL added the Cincinnati Stingers and Birmingham Bulls, the two teams from the World Hockey Association that were not admitted to the NHL that year.

 Also during the 1979–80 season, the United States Olympic hockey team played games against each team in the CHL that counted in the standings.
 The team went on to win the gold medal at the 1980 Winter Olympics.
 In the 1983–84 season, both the U.S. and Canadian Olympic hockey teams played games in the CHL.

 The CHL's final champions, the Tulsa Oilers, were left without a home during their championship 1983–84 season when the team owners went into receivership.
 The league stepped in to keep the team operating, and the Oilers played all their games on the road from mid-February through the end of the playoffs.
 Their Cup-winning game on April 27, 1984, was the last game played in the CHL.
 The league folded the following month.